muhammeterl1912/Guess-Number/README.md

 ## Features

 - Gamer can not enter duplicate numbers.
-- Gamer can not enter text or a number between 1-25.
+- Gamer can not enter text or a number not between 1-25.
 - Top-score indicator.
 - DOM Manipulations.
 - Local Storage.